Section 2529. Full Depth Finish Patches

 i.
 Temperature restrictions in Article 2301.03, S, will not apply.

 3. After the concrete has been finished and surface water has disappeared, cure the concrete.
 Place curing materials no later than 20 minutes after completing finishing operations.
 Cure concrete by completely covering it with an insulating blanket-type cover consisting of a layer of closed cell polystyrene foam protected by at least one layer of plastic film, rated by the manufacturer with a minimum R-value of 0.5.
 Cover the blanket-type cover completely with insulation board having the following properties: cellulosic fiber sheathing with a minimum nominal 3/4 inch thickness.
 The board may be wrapped with plastic film to protect it from rain.
-Two An insulating blankets with a minimum R-value of 0.5 3.0 may be substituted for the blanket and insulation board.
+An insulating blanket with a minimum R-value of 3.0 may be substituted for the blanket and insulation board.
 Place the board or blankets over the patch and adjacent surface and hold it tightly in place with weights to retain all possible heat in the concrete.
 If the ambient temperature is 75°F or greater for at least half of the cure period, patches may be cured with two coats of white pigmented curing compound in accordance with Article 2301.03, K, 2.
 Apply second coat when first coat is dry or within 30 minutes.

 4. Cure PCC patches placed on multi-lane sections for a minimum of 10 hours before opening to traffic.
 Cure PCC patches placed on two-lane sections a minimum of 5 hours before opening to traffic.
 When allowed by the contract documents or Engineer, cure PCC patches without calcium chloride on multi-lane sections a minimum of 24 hours.
 These restrictions may be modified in the plans or by the Engineer for specific sections.